qiskit-community/qiskit-aqt-provider/docs/guide.rst

 User guide
 ==========

-This guide covers usage of the Qiskit AQT provider package with the AQT cloud portal beyond the :ref:`quick start <quick-start>` example.
+This guide covers usage of the Qiskit AQT provider package with the AQT cloud portal and direct-access computing resources beyond the :ref:`quick start <quick-start>` example.

 .. jupyter-execute::
     :hide-code: